lop-Louis/northbook/docs/runbooks/community-pack.md

 refresh_after_days: 60
 status: draft
 audience: Facilitators running community meetings
-tone: 'Plainspoken, candid, energetic'
+tone: Plainspoken, candid, energetic
 narrative_goal: Provide the quick-reference pack for a community session
-primary_action: Use these links and notes to prep the community meeting pack.
+nav:
+  - none
 ---

 # Community meeting pack

-<a href="#top" data-primary-action>Use these links and notes to prep the community meeting pack.</a>

-Agenda template, outputs list, and links to Playbook pages.
+This pack bundles the agenda, outputs, and reference links for a community session. <a href="#top" data-primary-action>Prep the meeting pack</a> or <a href="./index" data-secondary-action>Browse the runbooks index</a>.